cheqd/product-docs/tutorials/verifiable-credentials-and-presentations/json-ld/verifiable-credentials.md

 ### 3. Select a credential proof format

-You'll be presented with an option to choose between `jwt` (JSON-based JWT) or `lds` (JSON-LD).
+Choose the option`lds` (JSON-LD).

 ### 4. Specify the Issuer DID for the credential

-Select which Issuer DID stored in your local storage you'd like to issue the credential from, e.g., `did:cheqd:mainnet:zAXwwqZzhCZA1L77ZBa8fhVNjL9MQCHX`
+Select which Issuer DID stored in your local storage you'd like to issue the credential from, e.g., `did:cheqd:testnet:d3e515cf-81af-40cb-9ac1-154827986d29`

 The assumption here is that you've either [created the issuer DID](../../did-operations/) or [stored the DIDDoc by querying it](../../did-operations/query-did.md).
+The Issuer DID must contain an assertionMethod inorder to issue a JSONLD credential.
+You can [update your DID](../../did-operations/update-did.md) by adding an assertionMethod. e.g. `"assertionMethod": [ "did:cheqd:testnet:d3e515cf-81af-40cb-9ac1-154827986d29#key-1" ]`

 ### 5. Specify the subject DID (credential holder's DID)

-Select which subject DID from your local agent storage the credential should be issued to, e.g., `did:key:z6Mkktr27VZ7TTFoTsD9p79JwtGnQDgJWKGrxJ79quE7M5Yx`.
+Select which subject DID from your local agent storage the credential should be issued to, e.g., `did:key:z6MkfFb5bMTvm3kXMB5zZSrLGLdtW13wU9w6ByJ76LV7U75a`.

 This could the subject DID created in Step 1.